MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-as-team.md

 The organization-level settings determine what settings are available for individual sites, including sites associated with teams.
 Site settings cannot be more permissive than the organization-level settings.

 If you want to allow file and folder sharing with unauthenticated people, choose **Anyone**.
-If you want to ensure that all guests have to authenticate, choose **New and existing guests**.
+If you want to ensure that all guests have to authenticate, choose **New and existing guests** or **Existing guests**.
 Choose the most permissive setting that will be needed by any site in your organization.

 ![Screenshot of SharePoint organization-level sharing settings](../media/sharepoint-organization-external-sharing-controls.png)